The Complete African Safari Guide

 If you want to bring your children on a safari, your choices will be more limited due to two reasons.
 First, some camps have a minimum age restriction, and this seems to be based on the safety aspect of children who could wander off on their own when a camp is surrounded by potentially dangerous wild animals and/or to maintain that exclusive adult feel of a camp.
 The second barrier is that even if a camp does allow children, some will have a policy that children under a certain age must have a dedicated vehicle for game drives – for example, mum, dad and the 2 children have their own vehicle.
 This sounds ideal because you have a vehicle to yourself, but this can be considered a ‘private’ or ‘exclusive’ use of a vehicle, thus meaning you will pay a surcharge of several hundred dollars a day.
 The reason for this policy is that children can be noisy and one of the important rules of game drives (as stated above) is that noise must be kept to a minimum.
 Check with the campsite or tour operator if these restrictions and rules will apply.

 Remember that safari accommodation is geared to adults wanting an escape from the pressures of modern, city living.
 Because of this there will be no televisions in your rooms, no phones in your rooms, and you may not have Wifi in your rooms – and even if Wifi is available, it may be of poor quality.
+Thus your electronic entertainment options for children may be very limited or non-existent.
 Some eco-friendly camps pride themselves on causing minimal impact to the environment and because of this – your ability to recharge your electronic items may be restricted to your camera batteries and a phone.
 It may not be possible to charge other items.
-Because of this, either choose a safari where you can spend as much time outside of your camp as possible, or choose a camp that has access to animal viewing from it’s property (such as overlooking a waterhole) but the first option is the preferable one.
+Because of this, either choose a safari where you can spend as much time outside of your camp as possible or choose a camp that has access to animal viewing from its property (such as overlooking a waterhole) but the first option is the preferable one.

 Of all the different travel experiences to spend your money on, going on a safari is the one time you should spend the extra money because you definitely get what you pay for.
-It is not uncommon for a safari on the Maasai Mara during The Great Migration to cost 800 US dollars per night per person (including return domestic flights and full board).
+It is not uncommon for a safari on the Maasai Mara during The Great Migration to cost 800 US dollars per night per person (including park fees and full board).
+However, I have seen prices that exceed this by a significant amount.

-It is important to ask whether park fees are included into any costs when you are booking either your accommodation or your tour.
+It is important to ask whether park fees are included in any costs when you are booking either your accommodation or your tour.
 These can range in price, such as 25 US dollars per day in South Luangwa in Zambia to 80 US dollars per 24 hours in the Maasai Mara in Kenya.
-Some operators will exclude these charges to advertise a lower price, but a family of four adult staying for 3 nights at the Maasi Mara will suddenly find themselves hit with an extra 960 US dollars of charges for park fees.
+Some operators will exclude these charges to advertise a lower price, but a group of 4 adults staying for 3 nights at the Maasi Mara will suddenly find themselves hit with an extra 960 US dollars of charges for park fees.

-Remember that even though park fees are charged within the park, if you are staying just on the border of the park, you can stay there for a night or two and only pay the park fee if you physically enter the park.
+Remember that even though park fees are charged within the park, if you are staying just outside the border of the park, you can stay there for a night or two and only pay park fee if you physically enter the park.
+We did this in South Luangwa, where we stayed just outside the border (separated by a river) and alternated days going into the park during our week stay.